River Avich Hydro Education & Training Fund

 Bursaries can cover any of the following costs where these will help you attend your chosen course:

 - Travel: bus or train fares, petrol (If you are under 22 years old you are eligible for free bus travel through the Young Scot initiative.
 This should be used in the first instance and other transport costs will only be considered if your course cannot be accessed by bus.)

 - Subsistence: meals, etc.

-- Driving lessons (up to 10) and driving theory test (where the course is distant from the individual’s residence and public transport is not viable)
+- Driving lessons (up to 10) and driving theory and practical tests

 - Study aids (e.g. laptop, software, stationery, books)